Hybrid Satellite-Terrestrial Communication Networks for the Maritime Internet of Things: Key Technologies, Opportunities, and Challenges: State-of-the-Art Maritime Communications

-Iridium is an LEO satellite communication system providing voice and low-speed data services for users with satellite phones and pagers.
-The second generation of Iridium satellite constellations, Iridium Next, began to be deployed in 2017.
+Iridium is an LEO satellite communications system providing voice and low-speed data services for users with satellite phones and pagers.
+The second generation of Iridium satellite constellations, Iridium Next, started in 2017.
 It consists of 66 active satellites, 9 in-orbit spare satellites, and 6 on-ground spare satellites.
-At present, Iridium Next provides data services of up to 128 kbps to mobile terminals, and up to 1.5 Mbps to Iridium Pilot marine terminals.
-In the future, it will support more bandwidth and higher speed, reaching a transmission rate of 1.4 Mbps to mobile terminals, and up to 30 Mbps for high-speed data services when large user terminals are used \cite{p1401}.
+At present, Iridium Next provides data services of up to 128 kbps to mobile terminals and up to 1.5 Mbps to Iridium Pilot marine terminals.
+In the future, it will support more bandwidth and higher rate, reaching a transmission rate of 1.4 Mbps for mobile terminals and up to 30 Mbps for high-speed data services when large user terminals are available \cite{p1401}.

-Tiantong-1 is China's first mobile satellite communication system, which is also known as the Inmarsat in China.
-The system was launched into orbit in 2016, and put into commercial use in 2018.
+Tiantong-1 is China's first mobile satellite communications system, which is also known as the Chinese ``Inmarsat''.
+The system was launched into orbit in 2016 and put into commercial use in 2018.
 It mainly covers the Asia-Pacific region, including most of the Pacific Ocean and the Indian Ocean.
 It provides voice, short message, and low-speed data services, with a peak rate of 9.6 kbps \cite{p2304}.

-The Shijian-13 communication satellite is China's first high-throughput communication satellite.
-For the first time, this satellite uses the Ka-band multi-beam broadband communication system, and its total communication capacity is more than 20 Gbps, which is about 10 times higher than before.
-The satellite is designed with 26 user spot beams, covering nearly 200 kilometers of China's offshore areas \cite{p2305}.
+The Shijian-13 communications satellite is China's first high-throughput communication satellite.
+It is a multi-beam broadband communication system using the Ka-band, and its total communication capacity is more than 20 Gbps, approximately 10 times higher than before.
+The satellite is designed with 26 user spot beams, covering nearly 200 km of China's offshore areas \cite{p2305}.

 Another high-throughput satellite EchoStar-19 has a capacity of more than 200 Gbps and is equipped with 138 customer communications beams and 22 gateway beams.
-The satellite will provide users in North America with high-speed Internet services and some urgently needed relief.
-In addition, Ka-band based airborne broadband services will be available on the EchoStar-19 satellite \cite{p2306}.
+The satellite provides users in North America with high-speed Internet services and emergency response.
+In addition, Ka-band-based airborne broadband services will be available on the EchoStar-19 satellite \cite{p2306}.